shobhittya/MiniNet/README.md

-# Mini_Net : A CNN for Image Forgery detection
+# MiniNet : A CNN for Image Forgery detection

 # Abstract